 What can I compost?

 While most food waste can be composted, certain items such as meat, bones, or fish waste can attract pests.
 Additionally, some fruits and other vegetables can hold traces of disease and pesticides, which can be risky when using compost soil to grow food.
-Find a complete list of what is acceptable to compost (and what to stay away from) here.
+Still, there are many foods, organic materials, household items (like newspapers), and even weeds that can make for good compost.